2018 United States state legislative elections: Montana

 Half of the seats of the Montana Senate and all of the seats of the Montana House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.

 Nebraska

 Nebraska is the only U.S. state with a unicameral legislature; half of the seats of the Nebraska Legislature were up for election in 2018.
 Nebraska is also unique in that its legislature is officially non-partisan and holds non-partisan elections, although the Democratic and Republican parties each endorse legislative candidates.
+Republicans maintained control.

 Nevada

 Half of the seats of the Nevada Senate and all of the seats of the Nevada Assembly were up for election in 2018.
 Democrats retained control of both chambers.

 New Hampshire

 All of the seats of the New Hampshire Senate and the New Hampshire House of Representatives were up for election in 2018.
 Democrats won control of both chambers.

 New Mexico

-All of the seats of the New Mexico House of Representatives were up for election in 2018; the Democratic-controlled New Mexico Senate did not hold regularly-scheduled elections in 2018.
-Democrats retained control of the house of representatives.
+All of the seats of the New Mexico House of Representatives were up for election in 2018; the Democratic-controlled New Mexico Senate did not hold regularly scheduled elections in 2018.
+Democrats retained control of the House of Representatives.